vladavilov/playground/pdf-agent/ai_docs/pros_agent.md

             b.
 Embed the query and use the vector store to retrieve relevant text chunks (Top-K).
             c.
 Invoke the `PropertyExtractionAgent` with RAG context and the list of properties for the group.
             d.
 Receive JSON output from the `PropertyExtractionAgent`.
-            e.
-Validate the JSON against predefined rules (Section 5).
+            e.  **Validate Agent Output:** The workflow shall perform a multi-step validation of the agent's output.
+First, it validates that the output is a structurally correct JSON.
+If so, it then validates the content against rules defined in the configuration, including:
+                *   **Schema Adherence:** Checks that all properties marked as `required` are present and that no unexpected properties are included.
+                *   **Per-Property Rules:** Enforces specific rules for each property's value, such as matching a `regex` pattern or belonging to a predefined `enum` list.
             f.
-If validation fails for any non-null property, initiate a refinement loop (max 3 attempts total for the group): construct a refinement prompt with context and feedback, re-invoke the `PropertyExtractionAgent`, and re-validate.
+If validation fails, initiate a refinement loop (max 3 attempts total for the group): construct a detailed refinement prompt that includes the specific validation errors (e.g., "Missing required property: 'isin_code'", "Value 'XYZ' does not match regex") to guide the `PropertyExtractionAgent`, re-invoke the agent, and re-validate.
             g.
 Store the validated (or best-effort refined) JSON for the group.
         6. Aggregate JSON results from all groups.
         7. Return the final aggregated JSON data to the API layer.